faithvoid/emotionMenu/README.md

 ![](themes/aero.png)

 ## Features
-- A 10-foot interface designed specifically for use with CRT TVs, with nostalgic themes based around the Playstation and Playstation 2's visual design languages.
+- A 10-foot interface designed specifically for use with CRT TVs, which includes nostalgic themes, two of which are based around the Playstation and Playstation 2's visual design languages.
 - Video & audio loop and still image background support for dynamic themes!
 - Easily add and launch any Linux application from the main menu from any type of input!
 - Launch your EmulationStation games directly from emotionMenu's "Games" menu, with cover art and synopsis support!
 - Automatic detection and configuration of USB lightguns, with calibration options appearing in the Settings menu if necessary.
 - Automatic detection of physical PS1/PS2 disks at the main menu, with optional CD/DVD autostart!
+- Incredibly simply to create custom themes for, simply copy your font, background image/video, and background audio of choice to a new folder in the "themes" directory, create a new "theme.cfg" file with text colour values and alignments, and you're set!

 ## Installation
 - Download the latest release .zip